The Legend of Saint Barbara

 The Execution of Saint Barabra

-Both women were now being repeatedly tortured with their bodies were raked and wounded with hooks and stripped naked and paraded through the city where they were greeted by derision and jeers.
-Holding out and not forsaking their faith, Barbara continued to pray, and legend has it that an angel appeared and covered their nakedness with a splendid robe and extinguished torches that were about to be used to burn the pair.
+Both women were repeatedly tortured, their bodies raked and wounded with hooks.
+They were stripped naked and paraded through the city, where they were met with derision and jeers.
+Despite this, Barbara continued to pray.
+According to legend, an angel appeared, covering their nakedness with a splendid robe and extinguishing the torches meant to burn them.

-Tiring of the lack of progress with the torture, Martianus ordered the execution of the pair.
-Barbara and Juliana were beheaded on the 4th of December, with the final blow to Barbara delivered by Dioscorus.
-Another Christian, Valentinus buried Barbara with her tomb becoming the site of many miracles.
-Dioscorus and Martianus were also punished, as it is said that shortly after the execution they were struck down and killed by lightning, seen by many as God’s revenge for the killings.
+Frustrated by the lack of progress with the torture, Martianus ordered their execution.
+On the 4th of December, Barbara and Juliana were beheaded, with Dioscorus delivering the final blow to his daughter.
+A fellow Christian, Valentinus, buried Barbara, and her tomb became the site of many miracles.
+Shortly after the execution, both Dioscorus and Martianus were struck down and killed by lightning, an event seen by many as God’s retribution for their actions.

 Patronage

-Barbara seems to have been canonized by the seventh century and her story introduced to Britain during the time of the Crusades.
+Barbara appears to have been canonised by the seventh century, with her story introduced to Britain during the Crusades.

-Saint Barbara’s association with the lightning that killed her father established her association with lightning and fire.
+Her association with the lightning that killed her father linked her to lightning and fire.
 As Christianity became firmly established, Saint Barbara was invoked as a protectress against the perils of lightning.
-When gunpowder was introduced in the Western world, this led to her adoption as the patroness of artillerymen.
-Eventually, her patroness extended to many who were in danger of sudden death, including firefighters, sailors, armourers, military engineers, gunsmiths, tunnellers, miners and warehouse workers.
+With the introduction of gunpowder in the Western world, she became the patroness of artillerymen.
+Over time, her patronage extended to those in danger of sudden death, including firefighters, sailors, armourers, military engineers, gunsmiths, tunnellers, miners, and warehouse workers.

-Given the Royal Army Ordnance Corps association with explosives and artillery, Saint Barbara was adopted as the Patron Saint of the RAOC, a tradition that was carried over to many of the Commonwealth Ordnance Corps including the RNZAOC.
+Given the Royal Army Ordnance Corps’ connection to explosives and artillery, Saint Barbara was adopted as the Patron Saint of the RAOC.
+This tradition was carried over to many Commonwealth Ordnance Corps, including the RNZAOC.

 A New Zealand Ordnance Connection to Saint Barbara

 Surprisingly, there is a connection between the New Zealand Ordnance Corps and Saint Barbara.
-During the Second World War, C Section of the New Zealand Divisional Ordnance Field Park and the NZ Advanced Ordnance Depot spent a brief time deployed in the vicinity Baalbek in modern-day Lebanon, which is the attributed as the place where St Barbara lived.
+During the Second World War, C Section of the New Zealand Divisional Ordnance Field Park and the NZ Advanced Ordnance Depot were briefly deployed near Baalbek in modern-day Lebanon, the place attributed to Saint Barbara’s life.

 Saint Barbara of Heliopolis of Phoenicia